Must have at least three years of continuous service as a full or part-time faculty member in an Old Dominion University department or school.

 - Playing a creative role in developing a significant aspect of the University's international curriculum.

-- Playing a lead role in developing an active Old Dominion linkage with an international partner.
+- Playing a lead role in developing an active Old Dominion University linkage with an international partner.

 - Serving on international advisory bodies or collaborating with international colleagues in significant research and publication.

-- Directing a significant externally-funded project to internationalize the Old Dominion experience.
+- Directing a significant externally-funded project to internationalize the Old Dominion University experience.

-Deans must forward nomination packets to the Vice Provost for Faculty Affairs and Strategic Initiatives by Friday, January 14, 2022.
+Deans must forward nomination packets (with the dean's endorsement) to the office of the Vice Provost for Faculty Affairs and Strategic Initiatives by Friday, February 3, 2023.
+Nomination packets must be submitted electronically to email@example.com.
+Nomination packets not submitted electronically with not be accepted for review.

 ONLY ELECTRONIC SUBMISSIONS WILL BE ACCEPTED.